-When taking an anticoagulant, it’s important that all the physician’s directions are followed carefully.
+When taking an anticoagulant, it’s important that all the clinic’s directions are followed carefully.
 Doing so can help prevent potential adverse side effects.

-The doctor needs to know about every medication and supplement that is being taken prior to prescribing anticoagulants.
+The clinic needs to know about every medication and supplement that is being taken prior to prescribing anticoagulants.
 Certain medicines, foods and vitamins, as well as alcohol, could interact with anticoagulants.